Fuji Safari Park: See Wild Animals With Mt. Fuji in the Background!

 Aman no Shokutaku

-Awaji Island offers a wide range of attractions and charms.
-From traditional sites to modern destinations, theme parks to restaurants, there's something for everyone.
-For more information, please visit Awaji Island's tourism website below.
+Awaji Island (Awajishima) offers a wide range of attractions, from traditional sights to modern spots, theme parks to restaurants.
+For more information, please visit the article below!

 Awaji Island, located in the Seto Inland Sea in Hyogo Prefecture, is known for its rich history, delicious food, and beautiful nature.
 Just one hour from Osaka, it offers a perfect escape from the busy cities of the Kansai Region.
 We are here to introduce you to the beautiful spots on Awaji Island, including hotels, restaurants, events, theme parks, and much more.
 This account is operated mainly as a PR effort by Pasona Group.